 To put it simply, I needed a more powerful contact management tool with integrated email follow-up, affiliate management, product delivery and payment processing.

 I wanted everything to be under the one system so I could take full advantage of all the features, unlike my first experience when I combined AWeber with 1ShoppingCart, limiting the integrative features I could use.

 Office Auto Pilot

-I signed up with Office Auto Pilot (OAP) and started watching the training videos, which are unusually entertaining.
+I signed up with Office Auto Pilot (OAP / now Ontraport) and started watching the training videos, which are unusually entertaining.

 I quickly got my head around how the email system works, then followed the instructions to import my lists from AWeber to OAP.
 Everything went smoothly.

 Instead of moving or adding a person from one list to another like AWeber does, you add tags to a contact.
 The tags can then be used to manipulate what happens to that contact.